SEAS THE DAY

 Pacific Row Diaries: Monster Waves, Moonlight & Milestones

-Halfway across the Pacific and still grinning from ear to salt-sprayed ear.
+Rowing across the Pacific and still grinning from ear to salt-sprayed ear.
 Since relaunching from Peru, Jess and Mims have battled monster waves, a swollen rowing hand, power hiccups, and the occasional airborne spoonful of freeze-dried curry and all with unwavering smiles.
 In this latest update, we follow their highs, lows, and viral wins from the middle of the ocean.
 From moonlit rowing shifts to 3.6 million TikTok views, here’s what life looks like at the 4,000-mile mark of their epic Pacific row with Seas The Day!

 Back on the Pacific After Rudder Repairs